The Solid Protocol

 is preferred for security reasons).

-A Solid server MUST reject PUT
+Server MUST reject PUT

 , POST

-requests without the Content-Type
+requests that contain content but lack the Content-Type

-header with a status code of 400
+header field, with a status code of 400

 .
-[Source]
+[Source] [Source]

 or 404

-A Solid client MUST use the Content-Type
+Clients MUST use the Content-Type

-HTTP header in PUT
+HTTP header field in PUT

 , POST